ArchetypicalSoftware/Scaffold/docs/application-builder/extensions.md

 ## `useClearCacheOnUpdate`

 The `useClearCacheOnUpdate` extension clears any entries not indicated on the whitelist.
-By default, the whitelist includes the `version` of the service worker provided to the `ServiceWorker.createDefaultBuilder` method.
+By default, the whitelist includes the `version` of the service worker provided to the `Scaffold.createDefaultBuilder` method.

 ```ts
 /**